 This last command performs a full disk check to make sure your disk is running properly.

-If none of those options work to fix Inaccessible Boot Device errors in Windows 10, the guys here at Dave’s Computers can help.
+If none of those options work to fix Inaccessible Boot Device errors in Windows 10, the guys here at Dave’s Computer Repair can help.
 Contact us to see what we can do for you!